vjammi/datastructures/src/main/java/ds/patterns/trees/traversal/readme.md

                            ^ -->
             // inorder    [6 7 8 9 10 11 12 13 16 19 20 21 22 23 24 25]
                                                 ^
-    Note: This is similar to building a tree from a sorted array/list Unlike finding the mid node by using binary search (low+hi)/2 on the sorted array, Here we first find the node to be created by looking at the next node in the preorder sequence.
+    Note: This is similar to building a a tree from a sorted array.
+          Unlike finding the mid node by using binary search (low+hi)/2 on the sorted array, Here we first find the node to be created by looking at the next node in the preorder sequence.
           We then look up that node in the inorder array and build the node node of our binary tree.